chaos-polymtl/lethe/doc/source/examples/dem/packing-in-ball/packing-in-ball.rst

 Packing in ball example is the three-dimensional version of the packing in circle example.

 .. warning::
-	Two-dimensional DEM solver (dem) is not an accurate model, since several phenomena including torque on particles are intrinsically three-dimensional. dem solver may only be used for simple basic analyses before performing three-dimensional simulations with dem solver becomes necessary.
+	The ``lethe-particles`` DEM solver in two dimensions is not an accurate model, since several phenomena including torque on particles are intrinsically three-dimensional.
+Therefore, it should only be used for simple basic analyses before performing three-dimensional simulations.

 --------------